 How can I recognize if I’m depressed or possibly suicidal—or if one of my friends is?

-It is normal for a student, who might be facing pressure and stress at school or from friends and family, to feel sadness, anger, or even depression.
+It is normal for a teen, who might be facing pressure and stress at school or from friends and family, to feel sadness, anger, or even depression.
 But sometimes when the sadness doesn’t go away or it turns into hopelessness—or if small problems seem too much to handle—you need to take a closer look.
 Depression can affect many areas of a person’s life and outlook.
 Intense feelings of sadness, emotional pain, or irritability may ultimately lead to suicidal thoughts.

 You may have heard that people who talk about suicide won’t actually go through with it.
 That’s not true; in fact, it is one of the leading myths about suicide.
 The truth is, almost everyone who dies by suicide has given some clue or warning.
 Do not ignore suicide threats.
 Statements like “You’ll be sorry when I’m dead,” or “I can’t see any way out”-no matter how casually or jokingly said-may indicate serious suicidal feelings.